 For most people, because it has such broad health benefits, full-spectrum may be the most effective form of CBD oil

 There are health benefits to be gained from each phytocannabinoid.
 But the news gets better: When they are present together, they have a synergistic property called the “entourage effect,” in which the phytocannabinoids work together to enhance the overall effect on the body for the CBD user.

 Full-Spectrum, Broad-Spectrum and Isolate CBD

 Full-spectrum hemp CBD oil — In addition to other phytocannabinoids, full-spectrum CBD contains the following naturally occurring beneficial plant compounds:

 - flavonoids – There are about 20 flavonoids in cannabis.
 These compounds give plants their pigmentation (color), filter out UV rays, attract pollinators and prevent plant diseases.
-Flavonoids are important because studies have shown these cannabis compounds to have anti-inflammatory, antioxidant, antifungal and antibacterial effects.
+Flavonoids are important because have shown these cannabis compounds to have additional effects help maintain a healthy body.*

 - terpenes – The essential oils of plants, giving them smell, color and taste, terpenes also have been shown to work with the endocannabinoid system, or ECS, as well as the immune, nervous, and gastrointestinal systems*

 - vitamins, minerals, proteins, fiber and essential fatty acids.